nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ## 3. FAQ

 **Q**: How do I transfer my data to another Computer?<br />
-**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Address Book folder.
+**A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Task Mangager folder.

 ## 4. Command Summary